WICG/canvas-color-space/CanvasColorSpaceProposal.md

 Canvas contents are composited in accordance with the canvas element's style (e.g. CSS compositing and blending rules).
 The necessary compositing operations must be performed in an intermediate colorspace, the compositing space, that is implementation specific.
 The compositing space must have sufficient precision and a sufficiently wide gamut to guarantee no undue loss of precision or gamut clipping in bringing the canvas's contents to the display.

 #### Feature detection
 2D rendering contexts are to expose a new getContextAttributes() method, that works much like the method of the same name on WebGLRenderingContext.
 The method returns the "actual context attributes" which represents the settings that were successfully applied at context creation time.
 The settings attribute reflects the result of running the algorithm for coercing the settings argument for 2D contexts, as well as the result of any fallbacks that may have happened as a result of options not being supported by the UA.

-Web apps may infer that a user agent that does not implement getContextAttributes() does not support the colorSpace, pixelFormat and linearPixelMath attributes.
+Web apps may infer that a user agent that does not implement getContextAttributes() does not support the colorSpace and pixelFormat attributes.

 Note: An alternative approach that was considered was to augment the probablySupportsContext() API by making it check the second argument.
 That approach is difficult to consolidate with how dictionary arguments are meant to work, where unsupported entries are just ignored.

 #### ImageBitmap

+TODO(ccameron): Review this
 ImageBitmap objects are augmented to have an internal color space attribute of type CanvasColorSpace and an internal pixelFormat attribute of type CanvasPixelFormat.
 The colorSpaceConversion creation attribute also accepts enum values that correspond to CanvasColorSpace values.
 Specifying a CanvasColorSpace value results in a conversion of the image to the specified color space.

 #### ImageData

+TODO(ccameron): Review this

 IDL
 <pre>